 February is a breath of fresh air.
-Arctic air here in PA but fresh air nonetheless. #Januaryistheworst There is A LOT to fit into this super short month.
+Arctic air here in Pennsylvania but fresh air nonetheless. #Januaryistheworst There is A LOT to fit into this super short month.
 Here’s a list of themes and skills we focus on this month in 2nd grade.
-I am sharing 10 ideas for teaching during February in the classroom.
+I am sharing 10 ideas for the classroom in February.

 Let’s face it.
 There’s a lot to get in this month.
 But, not much is going to get accomplished if your students are not putting in their best effort and contributing to a productive and positive classroom environment.
 This is where my whole class behavior bulletins come in.